nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 ### Let's build an add-on

-Now we have a basic overview of components of add-ons, we're ready to build some simple add-ons.
+Now that we have a basic overview of components of add-ons, we're ready to build some simple add-ons.
 But first, let's go over the actual add-on development process, debugging tips, do's and don'ts and other tips.

 ### Add-on planning and development tips